-- Is more likely to live in ground cavities than the European bee.
+- Are more likely to live in ground cavities than European bees.

-- Migrates as part of a seasonal response to lowered food supply.
+- Migrate as part of a seasonal response to decreased food supply.

 - Deploy in greater numbers for defense and pursue threats over long distances from the hive.

-- If the stingers are still in the skin, gently remove them with your fingernail, a credit card, or blunt knife.
-Do not squeeze!
-This increases the risk of more venom being injected.
+- If stingers are still in your skin, gently remove them with your fingernail, a credit card, or a blunt knife.
+(Do not squeeze!
+This increases the risk of more venom being injected.)

-- Apply a cold compresses to relieve pain and swelling.
-Do not apply ice directly to site.
+- Apply a cold compress to relieve pain and swelling.
+Do not apply ice directly to the sting site.